osmandapp/web/main/docs/user/plugins/nautical-charts.md

 :::note

-<ProFeature/>  Nautical maps you can use with Pro or Free feature  <a href="https://osmand.net/docs/user/purchases/android#free-and-paid-features">OsmAnd Pro subscribers</a>.
+Nautical maps are [a paid feature](../purchases/ios.md#free-and-paid-features) of OsmAnd.

 :::